The Biggest AI Chip Smuggling Case in US History

 Could Super Micro survive this indictment?

-The company itself was not charged, but the reputational and financial damage is severe.
-Super Micro was already under accounting scrutiny in 2024, and this second major scandal could push customers toward competitors like Dell or HPE for AI server builds.
+The company itself wasn't charged, but reputational and financial damage is severe.
+Already under accounting scrutiny in 2024, this second major scandal could push customers toward competitors like Dell or HPE for AI server builds.